isaac-patterson/bite-infrastructure/cloudformation/README.md

  - Run canary release for user-bff and retail bff
  - Change the ```DesiredCount``` of all ecs services to ```2``` and then redeploy the stack

+# Notes

+Never manually delete resources through the aws ui, always comment out relevant code and then update the stack.
+Otherwise youll have to redeploy the whole stack